buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_16_Create_Reward_Tokens.md

 Remember to save your changes!
 You should now be able to use the new commands you added by running `npm run create-bld-token` in your terminal.
 This should start creating and minting your token for you in the devnet.
 Once that's done, you should be able to see a `cache.json` generated in your folder.
 Open it up, it should look like this.

+**Note: if you receive an error like `SyntaxError: Cannot use import statement outside a module` then check your `tsconfig.json` and add/change to `"module": "CommonJS"`

 ![](https://i.imgur.com/nBwN6Ii.png)

 Go ahead and copy the address listed in the `mint` and paste it in https://explorer.solana.com/?cluster=devnet.
 You should now be able to see your token with the image you selected, like this